How Can an Easement be Terminated?

 creating an easement

-What is an easement?– An easement is a right cross over/under/through the property of another person.
+In order to terminate an easement, one must already exist.
+So, what is an easement?
+An easement is the right to cross over, under, or through the property of another person.

 Can an easement be terminated?
-Yes, in Arizona there are four (4) basic ways an easement can be terminated.
+There are four (4) basic ways an easement can be terminated:

-- Abandonment of an Easement: In Arizona, an easement can be terminated when the owner abandons his right to the easement.
-Usually mere nonuse of an easement is not enough to qualify for termination.
-In Arizona, an easement may be terminated by abandonment only if the owner makes a clear, unequivocal, decisive act to abandon the easement.
+3. Abandonment of an Easement: Easements can be terminated when the owner abandons his right to the easement.
+Usually, mere nonuse of an easement is not enough to qualify for termination.
+An easement may be terminated by abandonment only if the owner makes a clear, unequivocal, decisive act to abandon the easement.

-- Merger of Easement and Land: In Arizona, an easement may be terminated by the doctrine of merger.
+4. Merger of Easement and Land: Easements may be terminated by merger.
 Under the doctrine of merger, if one party acquires the property subject to and benefited by an easement.
 The easement will have been said to merge with the other rights held by the owner.

-Again, in Arizona, are the four methods to terminate an easement.
-Understanding easements and how they affect you can be very confusing and so f you have questions about an easement on your Arizona property then contact the Dunaway Law Group at 480-389-6529 or by sending us a message HERE.
+Understanding easements and how they affect your rights can be very confusing, in particular easements on shared water wells.
+So if you have questions about an easement on your Arizona property then contact the Dunaway Law Group at 480-389-6529 or by sending us a message HERE.